jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 While jQuery offers all the event binding one may need, it can become a bit cumbersome to handle events that are only supposed to be dealt with once.

-For instance, you may wish to have a button that will open a panel the first time it is clicked and leave it open afterwards or take special initialization actions the first time said button is clicked.
-When dealing with such a situation, one usually end up with code like this:
+For instance, you may wish to have a button that will open a panel the first time it is clicked and leave it open afterward or take special initialization actions the first time said button is clicked.
+When dealing with such a situation, one usually ends up with code like this:

 ```
 var buttonClicked = false;